musawar/spring-boot-h2/README.md

  - mvn install
  - mvn spring-boot:run

-After the project is up and running DB , Services and Swagger-UI can be accessed as follows:
+After the project is up and running DB, Services and Swagger-UI can be accessed as follows:

  - DB
 	 - Access localhost:8080/h2-console     with schema jdbc:h2:mem:testdb  connect and see tables data.